KSUDS/course_guide/guides/git.md

 ## Connecting to Github

+Your Github username represents your business life as well as your personal life.
+[Github provides sound guidance](https://github.community/t/getting-started-with-github-part-1-best-practices-for-setting-up-your-github-account/10192) on setting up your account that I have plagiarized.
+Creating an account requires three things:

+1. A unique username, or handle
+2. An email address
+3. A password

+__Your name is important.
+It differentiates you from millions of other people.
+So too, is your GitHub handle.__ That might sound a little heavy, but, think about this: Your GitHub handle can be used to view your contributions to public projects hosted on GitHub.
+Your interactions with other people on GitHub are introduced with your avatar and handle.
+Selecting a handle that identifies you for the amazing person you are but can potentially survive the test of time can be hard.

+Be you!
+When selecting your handle, it is very important to be true to yourself and who you are as an individual.
+Keep in mind, you might be listing your handle on your resume in the future and recruiters might be contacting you because of the work you do on GitHub.
+Having a handle that doesn’t raise questions about your personality or how you mesh with different members of a team is a great way to gauge if you are selecting a great handle.

 ## The Git workflow

 **Do this every time you finish a valuable chunk of work, at least once a day.**